 - Accept the offer: If the seller accepts the offer, you can move onto the next step. - Reject the offer: If the seller rejects your offer, the ball is back in your court.
-You can choose to submit another offer if the home is still available or move onto another home. - ➢ Give you a counteroffer: The seller can also come back with a counteroffer of their own.
+You can choose to submit another offer or move onto another home. - Give you a counteroffer: The seller can also come back with a counteroffer of their own.
 They may change the purchase price or the terms of the sale.
 You can accept the counteroffer, reject it, or make another counteroffer.

 Negotiations may go on for some time after you submit your offer.
 Let your real estate agent help you manage negotiations and do not be afraid to walk away if you cannot reach an agreement.
-Once you and the seller agree to an offer, it is time to move on to the inspection and appraisal.
+Once you and the seller agree to an offer, it is time to move on to the appraisal and inspection.